puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_pre.md

 title: "Puppet 3.x to 4.x: Get upgrade-ready"
 ---

 Puppet 4 is a major upgrade with lots of configuration and functionality changes.
-Since Puppet is likely managing your entire infrastructure, it should be **upgraded with care**.
+Because Puppet likely manages your entire infrastructure, it should be **upgraded with care**.
 Specifically, you should try to:

-- Split the upgrade process into smaller tasks.
+* Split the upgrade process into smaller tasks.
-- Confirm that your system remains functional after each task.
+* Confirm that your system remains functional after each task.
-- Thoroughly read the release notes, particularly any about backwards-incompatible changes.
+* Thoroughly read the release notes, particularly any about backwards-incompatible changes.

 This page provides steps you should take before starting the upgrade to help prepare for a safe transition.
 See the navigation to the left for the actual upgrade steps and post-upgrade tasks.

 ## Update to the latest Puppet Server 1.1.x, Puppet 3.8.x, and PuppetDB 2.3.x

-Before upgrading from Puppet 3 to 4, make sure all your Puppet components are running the latest Puppet 3 versions, checking and updating in the following order.
+>**Before you begin:** Ensure all your Puppet components are running the latest Puppet 3 versions, checking and updating in the following order.

 **Note**: PuppetDB remains optional, and you can skip it if you don't use it.

 - If you already use Puppet Server, update it across your infrastructure to the latest 1.1.x release.
-- If you're still using Rack or WEBrick to run your Puppet master, this is the best time to [switch to Puppet Server](/puppetserver/1.1/install_from_packages.html).
+- If you're still using Rack or WEBrick to run your Puppet master, [switch to Puppet Server](/puppetserver/1.1/install_from_packages.html).
 Puppet Server is designed to be a better-performing drop-in replacement for Rack and WEBrick Puppet masters, which are [deprecated as of Puppet 4.1](/puppet/4.1/reference/release_notes.html#deprecated-rack-and-webrick-web-servers-for-puppet-master).
   - **This is a big change!** Make sure you can successfully switch to Puppet Server 1.1.x before tackling the Puppet 4 upgrade.
   - Check out [our overview](/puppetserver/1.1/puppetserver_vs_passenger.html) of what sets Puppet Server apart from a Rack Puppet master.
   - Puppet Server uses 2GB of memory by default.
 Depending on your server's specs, you might have to adjust [how much memory you allocate](/puppetserver/1.1/install_from_packages.html#memory-allocation) to Puppet Server before you launch it.